 Takeaways

-So if we make street corners more comfortable, starting with something like a bench, we can make our streets safer, more sociable, and more inviting places.
+If we make street corners more comfortable, starting with something like a bench, we can make our streets safer, more sociable, and more inviting places.
 Chance encounters and long conversations can become the norm.

 It doesn't always take a big investment — improvisation is a key way of sharing and showing off new ideas for public seating.
 It is infectious.
 When one resident or business does it, others follow suit, trying to do it better.
 It builds both relationships and creative places that benefit everyone.
+That is the way forward.

 You are where you sit: Zurich shows us how